BAE, EADS talks may spur more mergers

-LONDON/WASHINGTON In the biggest shake-up in Europe's aerospace and defence sector in more than a decade, Britain's BAE Systems (BAES.L) and Airbus-owner EADS EAD.PA said they are in advanced talks to create an industry giant that would overtake rival Boeing (BA.N) in sales and contend with defence cutbacks in Europe and the United States.
+LONDON/WASHINGTON In the biggest shakeup in Europe's aerospace and defense sector in more than a decade, Britain's BAE Systems (BAES.L) and Airbus-owner EADS EAD.PA said they are in advanced talks to create an industry giant that would overtake rival Boeing (BA.N) in sales and contend with shrinking defense spending in Europe and the U.S.

-Linda Hudson, chief executive of the U.S. arm of BAE Systems, said the deal made sense given the downturn in U.S. and European defence spending, but would also insulate the combined company against the inevitable cycles of the aerospace sector.

-"It's a win-win proposition for both companies in this environment," Hudson told Reuters after a speech at Johns Hopkins University in Washington on Wednesday evening.

-Boeing CEO Jim McNerney said the Chicago-based aerospace leader was not threatened by such a merger, which he predicted would mark the start of global consolidation in the industry.
+Boeing CEO Jim McNerney said the Chicago-based aerospace leader isn't threatened by such a merger, which he predicted would mark the start of global consolidation in the defense industry.

 "I don't see this as something that is going to threaten us fundamentally," McNerney told Reuters after a speech to the Council on Foreign Relations in Washington.